 Has an overly stressful environment left you feeling anxious, fatigued, and uninspired?
 If so, you’re not alone.
-In fact, according to one survey, the majority of us are feeling burnout.
+In fact, according to one survey, the majority of us are feeling stress and burnout.

 It’s Just a Little Stress, Right?